TV Brasília: Tupi Network phase (1972–1980)

-TV Brasília after Tupi (1980-1993)
+After the Tupi network closure (1980–1993)

 In August 1980, the program Brasília Urgente premiered.
-It was the highest-viewed program from 1980 to 1987 in the federal capital.
+It was the highest-viewed program in the federal capital from 1980 to 1987.
 Several journalists made their debuts during this time, including Ana Paula Padrão, Giuliana Morrone, and Márcia Witczak.

 With the emergence of SBT, TV Brasília became one of its main affiliates from 1981 until 1985, when the São Paulo broadcaster obtained a concession for channel 12.
 TV Brasília joined the former Rede Manchete, becoming its main affiliate in 1985.

 In 1989, there was a fire at the station's headquarters and, as a result, a large part of its collection was lost.

-From 1991 until 2003 the station was headquartered in the graphic industry sector of the annex building of Correio Braziliense, headquarters of the Diários Associados in Brasília.
+From 1991 until 2003 the station was headquartered in the graphic-industry sector of the annex building of Correio Braziliense, headquarters of the Diários Associados in Brasília.
 It produced network news such as Brasil 7:30 (later Telemanhã) in addition to Telemanchete, a local news program.

-New phase of Associates in Brasília (1993-1997)
+New phase of the Diários Associados in Brasília (1993–1997)

 In 1993, together with the rest of the Diários Associados in Brasília, TV Brasília was also standardized visually.

 In 1994, for the first time in the broadcaster's history, the World Cup was not shown per Rede Manchete's decision.

 In November 1995, the broadcaster was sold to then-Minister of Agriculture and owner of Banco Bamerindus, José Eduardo de Andrade Vieira, who had a 49% stake in Central Nacional de Televisão (CNT).
-He then sold his share of CNT and TV Brasília returned to the Diários Associados.
-The partnership lasted until 1999 following the bankruptcy of Rede Manchete.
+He then sold his share of CNT, and TV Brasília returned to the Diários Associados.
+The partnership lasted until 1999, following the bankruptcy of Rede Manchete.
 TV Brasília transitioned to TV!, then RedeTV! until June 2003.

-Attempted revitalization and crisis (1997-2001)
+Attempted revitalization and crisis (1997–2001)

 At the beginning of 1997, TV Brasília launched a new image.
-Programs such as Repórter da Cidade (later Brasilia News) and Telemanhã were made more dynamic and popular programs with audience participation were launched, such as BSB Radical and Cor da Cidade.
-According to Folha de São Paulo, in 1995 TV Brasília was in 4th position among viewers in the Federal District.
+Programs such as Repórter da Cidade (later Brasilia News) and Telemanhã were made more dynamic, and popular programs with audience participation were launched, such as BSB Radical and Cor da Cidade.
+According to Folha de São Paulo, in 1995 TV Brasília was in 4th place in number of viewers in the Federal District.

-In early 1999, TV Brasília was affected by the TV Manchete crisis, which had been sold to Renascer em Cristo, causing its local programming to be reduced and occupied by independent programs.
-With the launch of RedeTV !, TV Brasília changed the format, graphics and scenery of its programs.
-The change soon brought positive results, however, the economic situation in which the Diários Associados found themselves soon intensified and the station was forced to end its local programming.
+In early 1999, TV Brasília was affected by the TV Manchete crisis, when it was sold to Renascer em Cristo, leading to its local programming being reduced and replaced with independent programs.
+With the launch of RedeTV!, TV Brasília changed the format, graphics, and scenery of its programs.
+The change soon brought positive results; however, the economic situation in which the Diários Associados found themselves soon intensified and the station was forced to end its local programming.